Looking for a cozy boutique hotel with a rooftop pool in Bangkok, Thailand? Read on for my review of Ad Lib!

 Ready to book your stay?
 Click here for current rates and availability at Ad Lib in Bangkok!

-Have a few days to kill in Bangkok?
+Have a few days to kill and wondering what to do in Bangkok?
 Visit the Grand Palace, go temple hopping at Wat Pho and Wat Arun, check out the Chao Phraya river, eat at one of the many food courts, or venture to one of the many floating markets.
 Make sure you go for a sunset drink at The Speakeasy rooftop bar in the Muse Hotel as well!
 Book online here to get up to 50% off on food.

 If you want to head out of Bangkok for a day trip, visit the archaeological site of Ayutthaya or chase waterfalls at Erawan National Park.
 If you’re planning a trip to Thailand, make sure you also check out this Thailand itinerary for more ideas on what to see, where to go and how much time to spend in each destination!